Omni Calculator logo

 What is the compound interest definition?

 Generally, compound interest is defined as interest that is earned not solely on the initial amount invested but also on any further interest.
-In other words, compound interest is the interest on both the initial principal and the interest which has been accumulated on this principle so far.
+In other words, compound interest is the interest on both the initial principal and the interest that has been accumulated on this principal so far.
 Therefore, the fundamental characteristic of compound interest is that interest itself earns interest.
 This concept of adding a carrying charge makes a deposit or loan grow at a faster rate.

 You can use the compound interest equation to find the value of an investment after a specified period or estimate the rate you have earned when buying and selling some investments.
 It also allows you to answer some other questions, such as how long it will take to double your investment.